sam-wagner/GNLP/README.md

 Note that any other modules necessary for the cost module file should be compiled first.

-Where the XXX indicates the user files to define the problem, which are the cost function (in it's own module) and the driver where the GNLP input variables are defined a and the optimization process is initiated.
+The XXX indicates the user files to define the specific problem, which consist of the cost function (in it's own module) and the main function/driver where the GNLP input variables are defined a and the optimization process is initiated.